-Our Global Human Rights policy formalizes Diebold Nixdorf's well - established efforts and continuing commitment to support the human rights of all people consistent with the UN Guiding Principles on Business and Human Rights (UN Guiding Principles).
+In 2021 we introduced a Global Human Rights policy which formalizes Diebold Nixdorf's well - established efforts and continuing commitment to support the human rights of all people consistent with the UN Guiding Principles on Business and Human Rights ( UN Guiding Principles).

-We annually refresh our Supplier Code of Conduct to clearly indicate to our suppliers our requirements in respect of human rights, modern slavery, and sustainability.
+In 2022 we refreshed our Supplier Code of Conduct to clearly indicate to our suppliers our requirements in respect of human rights, modern slavery, and sustainability.